stanis-molnar/MolnarApps/docs/bagos/how-to-play.md

 - Instead of bidding, a player may challenge the previous bid by calling "liar" or "bluff."
 - All players then reveal their dice.
-- Count the number of dice showing the face value of the last bid, including wild ones.
+- Count the number of dice showing the face value of the last bid, including ones (jokers).
 - If the actual count is equal to or greater than the bid, the bidder wins; the challenger loses one die.
 - If the actual count is less than the bid, the challenger wins; the bidder loses one die.